Optimization for Nintendo 64

-A Raspberry Pi 3 is highly suggested to maximize performance
+A Raspberry Pi 3 or later model is highly suggested to maximize performance.

 Overclocking should only be attempted by advanced users who understand the risks.
 An unstable overclock will lead to freezing, crashing and SD card corruption.
 Back up your image before attempting to overclock.
 Proceed at your own risk!

 Overclocking is setting a hardware component to run faster than originally intended by the manufacturer.
 It can add instability if not done properly.
 It will also make your pi run hotter.
 There are no standard settings for overclocking and not all pis will handle the same amount of overclocking.
 Therefore before you begin overclocking please review this article first for proper overclocking methods and stability testing to prevent SD card corruption and potential loss of your data.